Complicated Virginia Election Process Leaves GOP Waiting for Winner

 Delegates, that is, Virginians who signed up ahead of time and were vetted and approved by the RPV, were able to cast their ballots for governor, lieutenant governor, and attorney general at designated polling locations on Saturday from 9 a.m. to 4 p.m.

-Ballot-counting would be done by hand, the party decided in advance of Election Day, and would not begin until the day after polls closed, once all ballot boxes had been transported to one central location at a Richmond hotel ballroom.
+Ballot-counting would be done by hand, the party decided in advance of election day, and would not begin until the day after polls closed, once all ballot boxes had been transported to one central location at a Richmond hotel ballroom.
 The decision to hand-count the ballots came after a joint demand letter from three gubernatorial candidates, who said they felt the software the RPV initially planned to use was “untested and unproven” and would therefore create uncertainty.

 The RPV also put forth a tabulation process that was far from simple.
 It chose to use ranked-choice voting — a method heavily favored by Democrats that requires a winning candidate to have garnered 50 percent of the vote — for its seven candidates for governor, six candidates for lieutenant governor, and four candidates for attorney general.